benyakirten/r2api/README.md

 ### Known issues
 1. Occasionally words will not be translated correctly.
-2. If reading from a file, FCConverter will not parse the recipe correctly sometimes.
+2. Converters can sometimes insert extra spaces and tabs if reading from files

 ### Ideas for improvement
 1. Rounding to sensible quantities, i.e. 1.5 lbs instead of 1.34 lbs
 2. Break apply_translation up into smaller functions (would also allow for better testing)
-3. Add functionality for other translators besides Google Cloud
+3. Add functionality for other translators besides Google Cloud or write my own NLP model
 4. Refactoring the existing converters into smaller functions
 5. Add more Converters
-6. Expect most of these to be addressed in the following three or so weeks.

-### Version list
+### Changelog
 0.1.0: First release

 0.1.3: